Definition of Municipal Bond

 - These bonds are also strategically made for the purpose of the investment.

 - These bonds are safe and secure and less risky.

 - These bonds pay taxes every six months therefore tax planning can be done very easily.

 - The investment in municipal bonds is also for the long term and therefore the investor can easily do all the required planning for their investments.

 - These bonds pay less interest to the investors and therefore some class of investors will not get any interest in investing in municipal bonds.

 - Sometimes in the case of municipal bonds, the returns are not guaranteed.
 Thus the investor may lose faith and interest in that bond.

 - These bonds are less risky and more secured but sometimes these bonds cannot be secured and may give a negative impact on the returns of the investors.

 This is a guide to Municipal Bond.
-Here we also discuss the definition and characteristics of municipal bonds along with advantages and disadvantages.
+Here we discuss the definition and characteristics of municipal bonds along with their advantages and disadvantages.
 You may also have a look at the following articles to learn more –